What is the placebo effect?

 Why is it important?

-The placebo effect is important because it means that our beliefs can alter our physiological chemistry, which is profoundly significant.
+Belief and placebo are important because it means that our beliefs can alter our physiological chemistry, which is profoundly significant.
 Around 1/3 of all healing is attributed to the placebo effect.

 What research has been done into the subject of the placebo effect?